GranitB/slate/source/index.md

 --------- | -----------
 ID | The ID of the contact to retrieve

-<aside class="notice">If you're not using an ID thats is registered in Database, will return Success but with no data on it </aside>
+<aside class="notice">If you're not using an ID thats is registered in Database, will return error </aside>

 ## Create a Contact